jamesdon/stream_splunk_usage_demo/README.md

 1) For Yosemite users, update line 45 in top.sh:
 vi +45 /opt/splunk/etc/apps/Splunk_TA_nix/bin/top.sh
 Replace rshrd with vprvt

+This will have to be done everytime that the TA gets updated until the issue is resolved.
+We are working around a bug.
 This may not be a proper replacement, but it fixes it enough to get data in this dashboard.

 ### Clicks! and Keys!: